Costco Beef - Prices (Nov. 2022) + Best Value & Top Tips

 What It Is

-Costco Beef Back Ribs are what most people think of when they think of traditional ribs.
-The beef ribs look very much similar to pork ribs except they are a little larger in size.
+Most people think of Costco Beef Back Ribs when they think of traditional ribs.
+The beef ribs look very similar to pork ribs, except they are a little larger in size.

-Beef back ribs are located near where prime rib and ribeye are cut from which is both a positive and a negative.
+Beef back ribs are located near where prime rib and ribeye are cut from, both positive and negative.

-The positive is that the beef ribs can be super tender if cooked properly but can also be lacking in meat because the other more expensive cuts will be prioritized.
+The positive is that the beef ribs can be super tender if appropriately cooked but also lacking in meat because the other more expensive cuts will be prioritized.

 How To Cook

-Beef Back Ribs are going to be best when smoked, but also delicious when grilled, baked, or pressure cooked.
+Beef Back Ribs will be best when smoked, but also delicious when grilled, baked, or pressure cooked.

 Costco Brisket - Pricing